EOSIO/ual-authenticator-walkthrough/README.md

 The internal business logic of each Authenticator method will depend on the signing method you are using.
 The only limitations are the input/return types must match the abstract method it is implementing.

-Although not all methods may be necessary for your `Authenticator`, you are required to implement ***all*** abstract methods from the base [Authenticator](https://github.com/EOSIO/universal-authenticator-library/blob/develop/packages/universal-authenticator-library/src/Authenticator.ts) class.
+Although not all methods may be necessary for your `Authenticator`, you're required to implement ***all*** abstract methods from the base [Authenticator](https://github.com/EOSIO/universal-authenticator-library/blob/develop/packages/universal-authenticator-library/src/Authenticator.ts) class.

 The key methods here are `init, getStyle, login, logout`.